 8 lbs |

-pork butt (shoulder with
+pork butt (With

-of it) |
+it) |

 1 cup |